target/nix-fetchers/README.md

 Prerequisites
 --------------

-While the fetchers provided here are *morally* pure, they rely on operations (such as network access) that `Nix` by itself can't allow.
+While the fetchers provided here are *morally* pure (that is, they always yield the same output for a given input), they rely on operations (such as network access) that `Nix` by itself can't allow.
 As such, they all rely on the special `exec` builtin.
 In vanilla `Nix`, this builtin is only available when the